luanalouza/System_login_Django_project/README.md

 Step 1: Navigate to Project Directory

-Open a terminal:
+Open a terminal: ctrl + j

+activate environment with the command line:

+venv/scripts/activate

 Change the working directory to the root folder of your project using the command

-Navigate to the "login_system" subdirectory of your project: cd "your_path/System_login_project-master/djangoapp
+Navigate to the "djangoapp" subdirectory of your project: cd "./system_login_project/djangoapp"

 step 2:migrate database: